HuffordLab/streptochaeta/README.md

       - Anther PARE, [SRR12490860](https://trace.ncbi.nlm.nih.gov/Traces/sra?run=SRR12490860)

 ### Processed datasets
-The genome assembly and annotations are also available under the same BioProject and can be accessed using the links below:
+The genome assembly and annotations are also available under the same BioProject and can be accessed using the links below (not active yet):

 1. [Genome Assembly]()
 2. [Annotations]()

-### Other datasets
+### Other Locations

-The shared [Box folder](https://iastate.box.com/v/streptochaeta) contains assembly metrics and other related data about the genome and annotations.
+1. The shared [Box folder](https://iastate.box.com/v/Streptochaeta-v1-2021-05-13) contains assembly, annotations and related files.
+2. These files are also available in CyVerse Data Commons, at this [location](https://datacommons.cyverse.org/browse/iplant/home/aseetharam/Streptochaeta_v1_publication_release_2021-05-13)

 ## Contacts